The FEC for Crypto in France: Mapping On-Chain Activity to the PCG (2026)

 6. Keep the valuation source documented per entry (the audit trail).

-How vendor tools help produce a crypto FEC
+Where a tool helps produce a crypto FEC

 Cryptio and Request Finance map on-chain activity to a French chart of accounts and export FEC-compatible records.
-Confirm the tool outputs the A47 A-1 18-field structure, journalises to PCG accounts under the ANC rules (not an IFRS export relabelled), and supports a wallet-completeness reconciliation — a FEC that does not reconcile to the chain is the real exposure.
+Confirm the tool outputs the A47 A-1 18-field structure, journalises to PCG accounts under the ANC rules (not an IFRS export relabelled), and supports a wallet-completeness reconciliation; a FEC that does not reconcile to the chain is the real exposure.

 Further reading